Jason5Lee/primes_benchmark/README.md

 ```
 Language   | Slowest time(ms) | Average time(ms)
 ------------------------------------------------
-TypeScript | 406              | 331.1
+JavaScript | 406              | 331.1
 Rust       | 594              | 551.2
 Scala      | 1135             | 787.900000
 Java       | 1768             | 1586.800000
 ```

-It suprises me that TypeScript, the only dynamic language after compilation, is the fastest one, even faster than Rust.
+It suprises me that JavaScript, the only dynamic language, is the fastest one, even faster than Rust.

-**Update:** According to the answers on [stackoverflow](https://stackoverflow.com/questions/54828815/why-is-typescript-on-nodejs-faster-than-rust-in-computing-the-sum-of-the-primes), [zhihu](https://www.zhihu.com/question/313287251), and the issues, this is because that Node uses 32-bit integer, and it can be "fixed" by making every programs using 32-bit integer.
+**Update:** According to the answers on [stackoverflow](https://stackoverflow.com/questions/54828815/why-is-typescript-on-nodejs-faster-than-rust-in-computing-the-sum-of-the-primes), [zhihu](https://www.zhihu.com/question/313287251), and the issue #1, this is because that Node uses 32-bit integer, and it can be "fixed" by making every programs using 32-bit integer.
 But I think if this is the reason why Node is fast, Node deserves it.
 Node can perform number type optimization while others cannot.
 Still, I add an optional flag allowing to run the benchmark with 32-bit integer, and in that case, Rust is the fastest as the expectation.